Teaching Center Course Development Fellowship

 In the next three sessions, fellows select and develop one aspect of their course of their choice.
 They engage in reciprocal peer feedback, including a dedicated 45-minute session in which the group focuses solely on the aspect of the course that they selected.
 Fellows commit to supporting each other with focused attention, feedback, and ideas, and past fellows have expressed that these sessions’ interdisciplinary and focused peer attention have been particularly impactful.

-During the first semester, fellows can expect to spend about the same amount of time on program activities as they would in preparing for a new course (approximately 1–2 hours per session).
-This includes completing individual work and reading peer work prior to each session, as well as active engagement during the sessions.
-In this reciprocal structure, they benefit from support and feedback from other fellows and Teaching Center staff.
+During the first semester, fellows can expect to spend about the same amount of time on program activities as they would in preparing for a new course (approximately 1.5–2.5 hours per session).
+This includes completing individual work and reading and providing feedback on peer work prior to each session, as well as active engagement during the sessions.
+In this reciprocal structure, fellows benefit from support and feedback from other fellows and Teaching Center staff.

 Second Semester

 During the second semester, the fellows support one another in the deployment and assessment of their newly developed teaching resources.
 Teaching Center staff assist throughout by facilitating the fellows’ collaborative work, and providing individual consultation as needed.
-The fellowship during this semester only requires participation in one group meeting each month.
+Fellows are required to attend two sessions during this semester.
+These sessions help instructors to:

 Applications